 Kojin Karatani Awarded 2022 Berggruen Prize for Philosophy & Culture

 The Berggruen Prize Jury selects preeminent philosopher and literary critic Kojin Karatani for his radically original contributions to modern philosophy, the history of philosophy, and political thinking in a time of global crisis.
-The first Asian laureate of the prize, Karatani’s ideas will be celebrated in late spring 2023 at a gala to be held in Tokyo, Japan.
+The first Asian laureate of the Prize, Karatani’s ideas will be celebrated in late April in Tokyo, Japan together with Asahi Shimbun and BBC.

-“I feel that the current world situation is heading toward the final stage of a crisis.”
+Kojin Karatani to the NYT: “I feel that the current world situation is heading toward the final stage of a crisis.”

 Karatani’s work has shaped thinking about history, culture, and nationalism in Asia and across the world, writes journalist Dan Bilefsky.
 Read more about the laureate’s life, background, and plans for the prize money in The New York Times.

-The Governance Triangle: How Accountability and Competence Make Governments Work
+The Berggruen Governance Triangle: How Accountability and Competence Make Governments Work

 Across the world, the Berggruen Governance Index shows how both democracy and state capacity can play important roles in enabling high quality of life.
 View our immersive story to see this dynamic at work in South Africa, Brazil, Kenya, and the United States.

-Berggruen Institute Launches Antikythera, Project to Address Planetary-Scale Computation
+Berggruen Institute Launches Antikythera, to Address Planetary-Scale Computation

 Globe-spanning information networks are changing the basic structure of our world, demanding a transformation in society’s self-understanding.
-Working across media from policy to cinema, Antikythera will generate new possibilities for philosophy to answer this challenge.
-Watch director Benjamin Bratton discuss how.
+Antikythera, a new program incubated at the Institute, will work to generate philosophical possibilities to answer this challenge Hear more from Antikythera Director Benjamin Bratton.

 Noema TBD

+Nils Gilman and Yakov Feygin on The Designer Economy

+In their latest piece for NOEMA: Feygin and Gilman argue that “With the right structures in place, we can transform the government from a passive issuer of regulations and transfer payments into an active builder of an equitable and sustainable economic future.”

 Nicolas TBD

-Citizens’ Assembly Article TBD
+Rooting Out Distrust in Los Angeles with Citizens’ Assemblies

+A Citizens’ Assembly movement is stirring in Los Angeles.
+Amidst fall-out from the audio leak of former LA City Council president Nury Martinez and intractable governance challenges like homelessness, nearly 200 people joined the Berggruen Institute in December to learn how democratic lotteries and citizen deliberation could help resolve growing distrust in City Hall.

 Yakov Feygin: Wartime is No Time for Rate Hikes